clarence-lang/atom-clarence/README.md

-# Clojure language support in Atom
+# Clarence language support in Atom

 Adds syntax highlighting to Clarence files in Atom.